HaleTom/deeplearning.ai_notes/Optim/notes/wk2.md

 ### Implementation

 In most implementations, people don't often bother to implement bias correction, prefering to wait out the initial period.
 But if the EWMA is important in the early phase, then using bias correction will give a better estimation.

+Common values for $\beta$ range from 0.8 to 0.999.
+If you don't feel inclined to tune this, $\beta = 0.9$ is often a reasonable default.

 $v_\Theta$ denotes the exponentially weighted moving average of $\Theta$.